-Local Data Number of Elementary Schools offering Spanish Clubs for Students/Parents for Standard English Learners Data Source: Local Data None All 21 elementary schools will offer a Spanish Club
+Number of None All 21 elementary schools will

+Elementary Schools offer a Spanish Člub

+offering Spanish

+Clubs for

+Students/Parents for

+Standard English

+Learners

+Data Source:

+Local Data

 Action # Title Description Total Funds Contributing 1 Designated and Integrated ELD Professional Development Teachers of English Learners must have a clear understanding of the academic and language needs of their students and they must use the CA ELD Standards to ensure that ELs are fully supported to access rich content knowledge and develop academic English across the disciplines.
-ELD Specialists will provide extended, ongoing and rigorous professional development to administrators, teachers, and bilingual instructional assistants on the ELD standards and effective implementation of designated and integrated ELD across content areas with the ultimate goal to meet the academic and linguistic needs of English learners. \$545,750.00 Yes 2 Newcomer Services Compton Unified has a significant newcomer population with unique academic, linguistic needs, and social emotional challenges that must be addressed to guarantee that students can successfully participate in the regular core program.
+ELD Specialists will provide extended, ongoing and rigorous professional development to administrators, teachers, and bilingual instructional assistants on the ELD standards and effective implementation of designated and integrated ELD across content areas with the ultimate goal to meet the academic and linguistic needs of English learners. \$585,585.00 Yes 2 Newcomer Services Compton Unified has a significant newcomer population with unique academic, linguistic needs, and social emotional challenges that must be addressed to guarantee that students can successfully participate in the regular core program.
 Based on this need, Bunche Middle School and Dominguez High School will continue to offer the CUSD Newcomer Program.
 This program will be implemented by specially trained teachers and Bilingual Instructional Assistants who will address the linguistic and social emotional needs of our 6th-12th newcomer student population.
-Additional support services will include instructional materials in students' primary language, online programs, and family outreach. \$785,450.00 Yes
+Additional support services will include instructional materials in students' primary language, online programs, and family outreach. \$585,885.00 Yes